Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: INTRODUCTION

 However, this approximation is still infeasible for NNs since the Hessian scales quadratically in the number of parameters such that often it cannot be computed or even stored, let alone be inverted.
 In addition, training NNs is a high dimensional non-convex optimization problem.
-In practice fully trained NNs are not located in a minimum of the loss function but rather on a saddle point \cite{Dauphin2014}.
-Hence, the so-computed Hessian is in general not positive semi-definite \cite{Sagun2016, Papyan2018}.
-A partial solution to these issues is provided by approximating the Hessian by the generalized Gauss-Newton (GGN) matrix, which is identical to the Fisher Information matrix for common likelihoods \cite{Schraudolph2002,Pascanu2013,Martens14}.
+In practice fully trained NNs are not located in a minimum of the loss function but rather on a saddle point \citep{Dauphin2014}.
+Hence, the so-computed Hessian is in general not positive semi-definite \citep{Sagun2016, Papyan2018}.
+A partial solution to these issues is provided by approximating the Hessian by the generalized Gauss-Newton (GGN) matrix, which is identical to the Fisher Information matrix for common likelihoods \citep{Schraudolph2002,Pascanu2013,Martens14}.
 The GGN matrix is positive semi-definite and is constructed from objects that are feasible to compute, cf. Section \ref{sec:terminlogy_and_background} for details.

 However, it's sheer size makes the GGN matrix still unstorable, even for medium sized networks.
 Thus, to make the LA feasible for NNs, additional steps are necessary to reduce the size of the Hessian and to allow for an easier computation of its inverse.
-Common approaches include approximations via a diagonal \cite{lecun1989optimal,Salimans2016,kirkpatrick2017overcoming}, last layer \cite{kristiadi2020} or a Kronecker-factored \cite{Ritter2018} structure.
+Common approaches include approximations via a diagonal \citep{lecun1989optimal,Salimans2016,kirkpatrick2017overcoming}, last layer \citep{kristiadi2020}, a Kronecker-factored \citep{Ritter2018} structure or dimensional reductions from the original $p$-dimensional space to the $s$-dimensionial subspace.